Carl Perkins: Life after Sun

-He released "Big Bad Blues" backed with "Lonely Heart" as a single on Brunswick Records with the Nashville Teens in June 1964.
+He released "Big Bad Blues" backed with "Lonely Heart" as a single on Brunswick Records with the Nashville Teens in June, 1964.

-In 1966, Perkins signed with Dollie Records and released as his first single "Country Boy's Dream", which reached #22 in the country charts.
-That same year Bob Luman had a Top 40 Country hit with Carl's song "Poor Boy Blues".
+In 1966, Perkins signed with Dollie Records and released as his first single for them, "Country Boy's Dream", which reached No. 22 in the country chart.
+That same year Bob Luman had a Top 40 Country hit with Perkins's song, "Poor Boy Blues".

-While on tour with the Johnny Cash troupe in 1968, Perkins went on a four-day drinking binge that ended in him hallucinating floridly and passing out.
+While on tour with the Johnny Cash show in 1968, Perkins went on a four day drinking binge that ended with him hallucinating floridly and passing out.
 When he regained consciousness, he went out to the beach with his last bottle of alcohol.
 In his autobiography, he described falling to his knees and declaring, "Lord, ...
 I'm gonna throw this bottle.
-I'm gonna show You that I believe in you," before hurling the bottle into the sea and vowing to remain sober.
-Perkins and Cash, who had his own substance-abuse issues, supported each other in their bid to remain sober.
+I'm gonna show You that I believe in you" before hurling the bottle into the sea and vowing to remain sober.
+Perkins and Cash, who had his own substance-abuse issues, supported each other in their bids to remain sober.

-In 1968, Cash recorded the Perkins-written "Daddy Sang Bass" (which incorporates parts of the American standard "Will the Circle Be Unbroken"), and scored No. 1 on the country music charts for six weeks.
-"Daddy Sang Bass" was a Country Music Association nominee for Song of the Year.
-Perkins also played lead guitar on Cash's single "A Boy Named Sue", recorded live at San Quentin prison, which went to No. 1 for five weeks on the country chart and No. 2 on the pop chart (the performance was also filmed by Granada Television for broadcast).
+In 1968, Cash recorded the Perkins-written "Daddy Sang Bass" which incorporates parts of the gospel standard "Will the Circle Be Unbroken".
+It rose to the top of the country music chart where it stayed for six weeks.
+It was a Country Music Association nominee for 'Song of the Year' the next year.
+Perkins also played lead guitar on Cash's single "A Boy Named Sue", recorded live at San Quentin prison.
+It went to number one for five weeks on the country chart and number two on the pop chart.
+(The performance was also filmed by Granada Television for broadcast).

-Perkins spent a decade in Cash's touring revue, often as an opening act for Cash (as at the Folsom and San Quentin prison concerts, at which he was recorded singing "Blue Suede Shoes" and "Matchbox" before Cash took the stage; these performances were not released until the 2000s).
+Perkins spent a decade in Cash's touring revue, often as an opening act for Cash as at the Folsom and San Quentin prison concerts, where he was recorded singing "Blue Suede Shoes" and "Matchbox" before Cash took the stage.
+These performances were not released until the 2000s.
 He also appeared on the television series The Johnny Cash Show.
-On the television program Kraft Music Hall on April 16, 1969, hosted by Cash, Perkins performed his song "Restless".
+On the television program Kraft Music Hall on April 16, 1969, which Cash hosted, Perkins performed his song "Restless".